 The forties was not a good time for science fiction movies.
 WWII raged for half of the decade, and people did not need to invent hostile invaders from other planets for their entertainment, nor imagine future dystopias of fascist societies.
 They were all reality.
 But the genre sputtered along with the help of mad scientist B-movies turned out by Hollywood, often starring Boris Karloff or one of the many Ersatz Karloffs when he was not available.
 The decade produced none of the immortal classics of the twenties and thirties, but hidden among the low-budget dregg, one can find a few genuine gems worthy of more recognition.
 Tell us what you think in the comments below!

-Another European film takes its place at the ninth spot, this time it is a 1948 satire, which can be loosely translated as “The gentleman from another star” or “The Master from another star”.
+With start our list with a German 1948 satire, which can be loosely translated as “The gentleman from another star” or “The Master from another star”.
 Both are equally suitable.
 It’s a low-key political satire starring Heinz Rühmann, who was one of Hitler’s favourite actors.
 Although never a Nazi sympathiser, Rühmann was looked upon with suspicion after the war for collaborating with the Third Reich, and Der Herr vom Andern Stern is his mea culpa.

 Rühmann is an interstellar traveller with the power to transform reality with his mind.
 After accidentally landing in a post-war Berlin, the visitor takes on the shape of a shop mannequin, apparently designed as a squat, middle-aged man, and takes boarding with a poor couple, determined to learn more about the deeply troubled Earth people.
 Soon his true identity becomes public, and he is courted by stage divas, businessmen and politicians alike, who all offer him riches for doing miracles for them.
 In a climax echoing Chaplin’s The Great Dictator, Rühmann breaks the fourth wall and delivers a sermon in which he lectures the German people for allowing the atrocities of WWII to take place.
 After this, the movie loses direction and fizzles out a bit.